joergschultzelutter/mowas-pwb/README.md

 ## The fine print

-- APRS is a registered trademark of APRS Software and Bob Bruninga, WB4APR.
+- APRS is a registered trademark of APRS Software and Bob Bruninga/WB4APR.
 Thank you Bob!
 - aprs.fi services are provided by Heikki Hannikainen/OH7LZB - thank you Hessu!